 - Dining Dollars: Dining Dollars (DDs) are accepted at all dining locations.
 DDs work like a debit card; each time you make a purchase the total is subtracted from the balance in your account.
 Each DD is equivalent to one U.S. Dollar.
 DDs are accepted at all NYU Dining locations.

-New York University requires all Freshmen or first-year students living in NYU housing to participate in the NYU Dining meal plan program.
-All Freshmen living in traditional-style residence halls — Founders, Brittany, Goddard, Lipton (formerly Hayden), Rubin and
+New York University requires all first-year students living in NYU housing to participate in the NYU Dining meal plan program.
+All Freshmen living in traditional-style residence halls — Founders, Brittany, Goddard, Lipton, Rubin and

 Weinstein — must maintain a minimum of a 225 Flex plan or higher.
-Freshmen or first-year students living in apartment-style residence buildings must maintain a minimum of a 113 Flex meal plan or higher.
-Please note all incoming Freshmen are defaulted a 300 flex meal plan, but can change starting on July 11, 2016 (within the requirements for the residence hall or class level).
+Freshmen or first-year students living in apartment-style residence buildings must maintain a minimum of a 120 Flex meal plan or higher.
+Please note all incoming Freshmen are defaulted a 225 Flex meal plan.

 Students who live off campus are not required to have a meal plan, but may select any meal plan option.
 Please visit our homepage for more information regarding NYU Dining Services, including meal plan options and rates.